Skip to Main Content

 The following students may receive out-of-state fee waivers:

-• Active duty military and their dependent
+• Active duty military (no matter where they reside) and their dependents (living Florida)

 The Student Financial Services website lists eligibility requirements and required documentation (scroll to see "Veteran and G.I.
 Bill® Dependent Out-of-State Tuition Waiver Program" or "Active Duty Military.")